 While the Black Death came from Asia, people traveling from Europe to other parts of the world also exported some deadly pathogens.

 Native Americans had no immunity against such diseases, making them particularly deadly.

-Within 60 years of Columbus arriving in 1492 C.E., the population of the island of Hispaniola, for example, fell from at least 60,000 to fewer than 600, according to one source, due to smallpox and other infections.
+Within 60 years of Columbus arriving in 1492 C.E., the population of the island of Hispaniola, for example, fell from at least 60,000 to fewer than 600, according to

 In mainland South and Central America, the smallpox virus and other infections killed millions of people within 100 years of Columbus’ arrival.